daronphang/coding_resources/docker/images.md

 WORKDIR       Sets working directory for any RUN, CMD, ENTRYPOINT, COPY, ADD

 # Best practices:
--WORKDIR should always use absolute paths
+-WORKDIR should always use absolute paths.
--Use ARG for build-time customization as ENV will persist when a container starts running -Dockerfile should have either CMD or ENTRYPOINT commands; ENTRYPOINT followed by CMD -CMD is to provide default args for an ENTRYPOINT command or for executing an ad-hoc command in container -Don't install unnecessary packages
+-Use ARG for build-time customization as ENV will persist when a container starts running.
+-Dockerfile should have either CMD or ENTRYPOINT commands; ENTRYPOINT followed by CMD.
+-CMD is to provide default args for an ENTRYPOINT command or for executing an ad-hoc command in container.
+-Don't install unnecessary packages.
--COPY is preferred over ADD as it is more transparent -Don't need virtualenv as Docker achieves the same isolation
+-COPY is preferred over ADD as it is more transparent .
+-Don't need virtualenv as Docker achieves the same isolation.
+-For Windows, don't use backslash in WORKDIR, and not allowed in COPY.
 ```

 ## Dockerfile example: